Stephen Nass: Early life and education

-Nass was born in Whitewater, Wisconsin on October 7, 1952.
-He graduated from Whitewater High School in 1978 and receiving a B.S. from the University of Wisconsin–Whitewater in 1978.
-He received a M.S.
-Ed. in school business management from UW-Whitewater in 1990.
+Nass was born in Whitewater, Wisconsin, on October 7, 1952.
+He was raised in Whitewater and has resided there for most of his life; he graduated from Whitewater High School in 1978 and attended the University of Wisconsin–Whitewater, where he earned his bachelor's degree in 1978.

+He later continued his education at UW–Whitewater and earned a M.S.Ed. in school business management in 1990.

 Military and business career

 Nass was a member of the Wisconsin Air National Guard and deployed in Operation Desert Shield and Operation Desert Storm.
 According to his legislative biography, he retired as a chief master sergeant, owns a rental property business, and formerly was a payroll benefits analyst.

 Political career

 Nass was a member of the Whitewater City Council from 1977 to 1981 and a member of the UW-Whitewater Board of Visitors from 1979 to 1989.
 He was first elected to the Wisconsin State Assembly in 1990, from the 31st Assembly District, and was thereafter reelected.
 He remained a member of the Assembly until 2014, when he was elected to the Wisconsin State Senate from the 11th District.
 Nass is one of the Senate's most conservative members.

 Nass has become known for his adversarial relationship with the University of Wisconsin System, which he accuses of "liberal indoctrination."
-That position that assumed greater significance in 2007–08, when Nass was chair of the Assembly's Colleges and Universities Committee, which oversees the entire UW System, and 2010, when Nass regained control of the committee (after Republicans regained a majority of the state Senate).
-In 2007, Nass worked to cut funds for specific University of Wisconsin programs that he disagreed with philosophically, including the Havens Wright Center for Social Justice in UW–Madison's sociology department and the UW-Extension School For Workers, saying that they are "too far to the left."
+His opinion of the University took on greater significance in the 2007–2008 and 2011–2012 legislative terms, when Nass was chair of the Assembly's Colleges and Universities Committee.
+In 2007, Nass worked to cut funds for specific University of Wisconsin programs that he disagreed with philosophically, including the Havens Wright Center for Social Justice in UW–Madison's sociology department and the UW–Extension School For Workers, saying that they are "too far to the left."
 Paul Soglin, the mayor of Madison, Wisconsin, responded by calling Nass "the outlaw chairman of an Assembly committee that is designed to destroy the University of Wisconsin System."
+Nass's grudge against the University continued into his time in the state Senate, where he served on the Senate Committee on Universities and Technical Colleges.
 In 2017, Nass accused UW of waging a "war on men" with an initiative about masculinity, and criticized a course offered by UW on white privilege.
-By 2020, Nass was the vice chair of the universities committee.